farkon00/turing_script/README.md

 # Turing script
 Turing script is interpreted programming language, that emulates turing machine.
 Its written in python(yes slow interpreted language in slow interpreted language).

 Turing machine has infinit tape divided into cells, read/write device for tape and states.
 All of this gives ability to execute any solvable algorithm.
-And all of this is implemented in Turing Script.
+And all of these features are in Turing Script.

 # Documentation
 ## Cycles